Bharat-Kendre123/JSTraining/README.md

 10. Object methods, this

-11. Object to primitive - whole topic left
+11. Object to primitive

 12. Constructor and new Operator

-13. Number Type  -- task remaining
+13. Number Type

 14. string